 Conway for Senate v.
 FEC

-On May 10, 2012, Conway for Senate filed a complaint in the U.S. District Court for the Western District of Kentucky challenging that civil penalty.
-The complaint asked the Court to set aside or modify the civil penalty and the Commission’s determination that Conway for Senate violated the Act.
+On May 10, 2012, Conway for Senate filed a complaint in the U.S. District Court for the Western District of Kentucky challenging a civil penalty of $4,950 assessed by the Federal Election Commission.
+The complaint by Conway for Senate, the principal campaign committee for Jack Conway’s 2010 campaign in Kentucky, asks the Court to modify or set aside the FEC's determination that Conway for Senate violated the Federal Election Campaign Act (the Act) and set aside the FEC’s assessment of a civil penalty.

-The plaintiff claimed the Commission, in making its determination, failed to adequately take into account the statements and sworn affidavits submitted that indicate the 2010 Year-End Report was included in the January 25, 2011, FedEx package sent to the Senate Office of Public Records.
+The plaintiff claims the FEC, in making its determination, failed to adequately take into account the statements and sworn affidavits submitted that indicate the 2010 Year End Report was included in the January 25, 2011, FedEx package sent to the Senate Office of Public Records.
+The complaint alleges that Conway for Senate has shown "substantial compliance with the law" and does not believe that the imposition of a monetary penalty is justified.

 The Court found that the Commission had “not acted arbitrarily or capriciously,” in its consideration of all relevant evidence and made a plausible factual determination.
 The Court opinion states: “The evidence submitted by Conway for Senate does not compel a finding that the FEC acted arbitrarily or capriciously.”
 Because the Court found that the Commission’s decision was not arbitrary or capricious, it granted the agency’s motion and dismissed the case.